-The clock you see today is from the 1600s and can be seen from both the Citadel and Lower Town.
+The clock you see today is from the 1600s and can be spotted from both the Citadel and Lower Town.
 Above it are four spires that are symbolic of the city’s autonomy through a variety of eras.
 The tower shimmers in low hanging light, reflecting the sun’s rays back against the cobblestone streets with its ancient windows ablaze like a fiery dragon.

 The museum is found on your way to the top of the Clock Tower, across a number of levels.
-After seeing the mechanics of the clock, discover historic models of Sighisoara in the years gone by, Renaissance furnishings and ethnography studies of Transylvania.
+After seeing the mechanics of the clock, discover historic models of Sighisoara in the years gone by, Renaissance furnishings, and ethnography studies of Transylvania.

 Relax in the Citadel Square

 After completing your coffee explore the square in more detail, admiring the many designs up close.
-Along the way, you’ll wander by two of the most beautiful buildings in Sighisoara, the famed Stag House, which features large deer antlers poking out and the Venecian House that encapsulates the city’s man-made beauty.
+Along the way, you’ll wander by two of the most beautiful buildings in Sighisoara, the famed Stag House, which features large deer antlers poking out and the Venetian House that encapsulates the city’s man-made beauty.

 Step inside Casa Vlad Dracul

 After exploring the home, step into the resident restaurant for some authentic Romanian food.
-The local cuisine will see you sampling ciorba (soup) mici (sausage and mustard) and some cabbage rolls.
+The local cuisine will see you sampling ciorba (soup) mici (sausage and mustard) and cabbage rolls.
 Top it off with a wander through the gift shop for some Transylvanian inspired hand crafts and souvenirs.